najoungkim/najoungkim.github.io/index.md

 * * *
 ### Updates
+* Upcoming/recent invited talks: Harvard (4/7), Colgate (3/21)
 * Preprints of works done at Google on <a href="https://arxiv.org/abs/2212.13894">LLM reasoning</a> and <a href="https://arxiv.org/abs/2211.02011">inverse scaling</a> are on arXiv.
 * Inverse Scaling Prize <a href="https://github.com/inverse-scaling/prize">Round 2 results and data</a> are out & was featured on the GPT-4 report.
+* I was on <a href="https://soundcloud.com/nlp-highlights/138-compositional-generalization-in-neural-networks-with-najoung-kim">NLP Highlights Podcast</a>, hosted by Allen Institute for AI!
 * Jan 2023: Started new job at BU!
 Now officially affiliated with Computer Science as well.
 * Dec 2022: Preprint of <a href="https://arxiv.org/abs/2212.10769">Uncontrolled Lexical Exposure Leads to Overestimation of Compositional Generalization in Pretrained Models</a> is out.
 Joint work with Tal Linzen and Paul Smolensky.
 * Dec 2022: Preprint of <a href="https://arxiv.org/abs/2212.10003">(QA)^2: Question Answering with Questionable Assumptions</a> is out on arXiv.
 Joint with Phu Mon Htut, Sam Bowman, and Jackson Petty.